chadsr/NordVPN-NetworkManager/README.md

 - Downloads the latest NordVPN configuration files
 - Provides a config for whitelisting or blacklisting certains countries by country code.
 - Automatically adds user credentials to the imported configurations.
-- Checks if servers are up before importing, by attempting to create a socket to the specified port.
-- Removes active configurations if they have since gone down.
-- Finds the best server to automatically connect to, using the average ping RTT (not super reliable, I know)
+- Imports the best server of each category (based on latency and server load) from each of the selected countries in $HOME/.nordnm/settings.conf
-- Sets the auto connect server for all NetworkManager connections, instead of per connection. (optional)
+- Sets the auto connect server of your choice for all NetworkManager connections, instead of per connection. (optional)

 ## Requirements
 - fping (for benchmarking)